01signal.com

 Interlaken

-Interlaken is an open protocol for communication between chips.
+Interlaken is an open protocol for communication of packets between chips.
 It is based upon 64b/67b encoding: The low-level data flow consists of repeatedly transmitting segments of 64 bits.
 Before each such segments, 3 bits are added in order to distinguish between application data and control words.
+The protocol is defined for a simplex link (unidirectional physical channel).
+If a full duplex link (bidirectional physical channel) is used, it works the same way as a simplex link, except that flow control messages may be sent in the opposite direction.

 The protocol's basic transmission unit is a burst having a variable length.
 A control word is transmitted immediately before and after each such burst.
 These two control words contain information that allows an abstraction of packets and channels.
 This includes, among others: